Profile fund Regulations chapter 1 Financial support for students

 3. The period of financial support referred to in Article 4 (5) shall be equivalent to the official nominal length (expressed in months) of the program concerned minus the number of months that the student has already received a performance-related grant.

-4. The duration of the support on the basis of the circumstance referred to in Article 3e shall be three months for each academic year in which the student had a Talent Status from the Executive Board, with a maximum of 12 months over the entire study period.
+4. The duration of the support on the basis of the circumstance referred to in Article 3e shall be three months for each academic year in which the student is delayed in his studies and had a Talent Status from the Executive Board, with a maximum of 12 months over the entire study period.

 8. The amount of financial support